Kuchisake-onna: History

 Author and folklorist Matthew Meyer has described the Kuchisake-onna legend as having roots dating back to Japan's Edo period, which spanned from the 17th to 19th centuries but Japanese literature professor Iikura Yoshiyuki believes it dates from the 1970s.
-The most accepted idea of its origins is that it comes from the Gifu prefecture in 1978.
+The most accepted idea of its origins is that it comes from the Gifu Prefecture in 1978.

 In print, the legend of Kuchisake-onna dates back to at least as early as 1979.
 The legend was reported in such publications as the Gifu Prefecture newspaper Gifu Nichi Nichi Shinbun on 26 January 1979, the weekly publication Shukan Asahi on 23 March 1979, and the weekly news magazine Shukan Shincho on 5 April 1979.
 Rumors about Kuchisake-onna spread throughout Japan, which led to young children sometimes being accompanied by members of parent–teacher association groups while walking home from school.

-Historian and manga author Shigeru Mizuki considered Kuchisake-onna to be an example of a yōkai, a term which can refer to a variety of supernatural monsters, spirits, and demons in Japanese folklore.
+Historian and manga author Shigeru Mizuki considered Kuchisake-onna to be an example of a yōkai, a term that can refer to a variety of supernatural monsters, spirits, and demons in Japanese folklore.
 According to Zack Davisson, a translator of many of Mizuki's works, "When Mizuki put her in one of his newest yokai encyclopedias, that's when she was officially considered a yokai."